Ahmedkhang/cli-number-guessing/README.md

 # cli-number-guessing
-This is a number guessing game using typescript
+This is a number guessing game using typescript.